Skip to main content

 3. to keep a historical record of these minutes.

-5. A Treasurer will be solicited each academic year, to be appointed by the Executive Board.
+6. A Treasurer will be solicited each academic year, to be appointed by the Executive Board.
 Responsibilities of the Treasurer include:

 1. to assist the President and act for the President as needed,

-2. to receive membership rebate from CSU-ERFA,
+2. to receive membership rebate from CSU-ERFSA and

 Effectiveness and Amendments: These By-laws shall be deemed effective when accepted by the membership by consensus.
 Amendments to the By-laws shall be proposed by a majority of the Executive Board and become effective when accepted by the membership by consensus.